apache/usergrid/sdks/html5-javascript/README.md

 ##Version

-Current Version: **0.10.3**
+Current Version: **0.10.4**

-Change log:
+See change log:

 <https://github.com/apigee/usergrid-javascript-sdk/blob/master/changelog.md>

 **About this version:**

 I revved this version of the SDK to 0.10.x because it is a complete rework of the code.
 Not only is the code new, but also the way that you use it (more about that below).
 I know that many of you have already built apps on the SDK and reworking them to use this new format will likely be a pain.
 I apologize for that.

 Hopefully that you will find it is worth the upgrade.
 I think this new version is more streamlined and has better structure.
 I also made it consistent syntactically with the new [Node.js Module](https://github.com/apigee/usergrid-node-module).
 The idea here is that developers may want to make client-side calls in their Node.js applications, so why not use the same syntax for both.

+##Comments / Questions
-Please feel free to send comments:
+Please feel free to send comments or questions:

 	twitter: @rockerston
 	email: rod at apigee.com